Sanaz Toossi: Life and career

 Toossi was born in Orange County, California, where she grew up.
 She is of Iranian descent; her father, an engineer, emigrated to the United States before the Iranian Revolution and her mother, a chemist, did so afterward.
-She is an only child, spoke Persian in her family home and English outside it, and visited Iran regularly when she was growing up.
+She is an only child, speaking Persian in her family home and English outside it, and visited Iran regularly when she was growing up.
 She grew up a self-described "weird theatre kid."

 Toossi earned her bachelor's degree from the University of California, Santa Barbara, majoring in pre-law.
 She said that she decided to change her career plan from law to playwriting after seeing a performance of Amy Herzog's 4000 Miles at the South Coast Repertory.
 She graduated from the Tisch School of the Arts at NYU in 2018.
 There she studied under Suzan-Lori Parks, Oskar Eustis, and Lucas Hnath.
 Her plays are drawn from personal experience and the experiences of her family.

 Her first two major plays opened in New York in early 2022, in off-Broadway theaters: English at the Atlantic Theater Company in February and Wish You Were Here at Playwrights Horizons in April.